wevote/WeVoteCordova/README.md

 ![ScreenShot](docs/images/ChromeInspectWDebuggerShowing.png)

 Unfortunately in both the Apple and Chrome debuggers, breakpoints are not maintained between restarts of the app, and also the files where you want to put the breakpoints have to be reopened each time.
+(This deficiency is not the case in React-Native, so hopefully a fix will arrive some day.)

-# Code changes needed to support Cordova and the base WebApp with one codebase
+# WebApp code changes needed to support Cordova

+In Apache Cordova, all the real app code is in that `bundle.js` we make in the WebApp setup, but there are some code changes in the WebApp that are necessary to support cordova.

 [Cordova JavaScript Differences](docs/Cordova%20JavaScript%20Differences.md).